Freightliner Group

-As a consequence of the privatisation initiative, the business unit was reorganised as Freightliner Limited; on 25 May 1996, it was privatised and bought out through a management buyout, supported by 3i and Electra Private Equity, in exchange for £5.39million.
-Freightliner quickly set about modernising and expanding its locomotive fleet, ordering both Class 57 (rebuilt Class 47) and new-build Class 66 locomotives to fulfil this role.
+As a consequence of the privatisation initiative, the business unit was reorganised as Freightliner Limited; on 25 May 1996, it was privatised and sold in a management buyout, supported by 3i and Electra Private Equity for £5.4 million.
+Freightliner quickly set about modernising and expanding its locomotive fleet, ordering Class 57 and Class 66 locomotives.
 During 1999, it established the Heavy Haul business; five years later, the Logico service was also launched.
 By 2014, Freightliner Limited had become the largest intermodal freight transport operator in the United Kingdom, as well as the second largest freight operating company in the country by revenue, behind DB Cargo UK.
 It had also expanded its operations into various other countries, including Australia, the Netherlands and Poland.
 In 2008, Freightliner Group was purchased by Railinvest Holding Company, a subsidiary of Arcapita Bank of Bahrain.
-In 2015, Freightliner was acquired by the American company Genesee & Wyoming.
+In 2015, Freightliner was acquired by Genesee & Wyoming.
+In 2024, it was split from Genesee & Wyoming by its parent companies Brookfield and GIC.